Back to LLD Concepts

 }

-// ── Client uses the abstraction — doesn't know (or care) which gateway ─
+// Client programs to the abstraction — doesn't know it's Stripe

 Real-World Examples